cloudoperators/greenhouse/docs/user-guides/plugin/plugin-tests.md

 ## Plugin Testing Requirements

-All plugins contributed to this repository should include comprehensive [Helm Chart Tests](https://helm.sh/docs/topics/chart_tests/) using the `bats/bats-detik` testing framework in conjunction with standard Helm Chart Tests.
+All plugins contributed to [plugin-extensions](https://github.com/cloudoperators/greenhouse-extensions) repository should include comprehensive [Helm Chart Tests](https://helm.sh/docs/topics/chart_tests/) using the `bats/bats-detik` testing framework.
 This ensures our plugins are robust, deployable, and catch potential issues early in the development cycle.

 **What is bats/bats-detik?**